 “Love is at the root of everything,” Mr. Rogers says at the beginning of the documentary, Won’t You Be My Neighbor, “all learning, all relationships— love, or the lack of it.
 And what we see and hear on the screen is part of who we become.”

 The film is an hour and a half celebration of the life of the man who influenced millions of people, and who answered his fan mail with handwritten letters.

 An accomplished musician, Mr. Rogers composed the music and special songs on his show, including “It’s You I Like.”

-With nearly $14 million in ticket sales, Won’t You Be My Neighbor, is already the 77th highest grossing documentary in history.
+With more than $22 million in ticket sales, Won’t You Be My Neighbor, is the 12th highest grossing documentary in history.

 Some critics claim that his universal acceptance of everyone helped to create an atmosphere of entitlement— that his young viewers grew to expect to be accepted as they were, rather than subordinate themselves to the demands of others.
 His critics are wrong, of course.

 Mr. Rogers confronted complex and emotionally challenging subjects like divorce, death, fear, grief, and even 9-11.
 He helped generations of children grow into emotionally well adjusted adults, and then helped those adults with their children.
 His viewers are probably better adjusted than their peers who didn’t grow up watching him and fail to see his value as adults.

 Occasionally signing correspondence with the Greek word, xáris, which means grace, Mr. Rogers demonstrated grace in his demeanor and in the lessons he taught on television for 30 years.

 He was a seminary-trained Presbyterian minister ordained to practice “television ministry.”An interview in the documentary mentions the “holy ground” between Mr. Rogers on television and his audience watching at home.